braze-inc/braze-docs/_docs/_hidden/private_betas/create_banner_card.md

 > This article covers how to create a Banner Card in Braze when you build campaigns.

 Similar to [Content Cards]({{site.baseurl}}/user_guide/message_building_by_channel/content_cards/about), Banner Cards are embedded directly in your app or website so that you can engage users with an experience that feels natural.
 They’re a quick and seamless solution to create personalized messaging for your users all while extending the reach of other channels (such as email or push notifications).

+Banner Cards are great for:
+- Recommending products based on user behavior
+- Sharing updates on loyalty programs
+- Notifying users about upcoming events
+- Highlighting featured content

+Because Banner Cards personalize each time a user starts a new session and can be configured to never expire, they’re a helpful tool to add to your engagement strategy.

 {% alert important %}
 Banner Cards are currently in early access.
 Contact your Braze account manager if you’re interested in participating in this early access.